missionpinball/mpf-docs/mechs/coils/index.rst

 diverters, etc.)

 That said, it is possible to perform actions on coils directly, such as pulsing, enabling, or disabling them.
-You can do this via the :doc:`coil_player:` section of a config file or via the ``coils:`` section of a :doc:`show </shows/index>`.
+You can do this via the :doc:`/config/coil_player` section of a config file or via the ``coils:`` section of a :doc:`show </shows/index>`.